PUBLISHERS WEEKLY BEST-SELLERS

 TRADE PAPERBACKS

-3. ‘’No One Is Too Small to Make a Difference,” Greta Thunberg (Penguin)
+3. ‘’No One Is Too Small to Make a Difference” by Greta Thunberg (Penguin)

+4. ‘’The Woman in the Window” by A. J. Finn (William Morrow)

 NewsChannel 9 iPhone App